Patch a project

 Refreshing a patch

-As your local edits evolve — or when the upstream version changes — the existing patch file may no longer apply cleanly.
+As your local edits evolve, the existing patch file may become stale.
 Instead of manually regenerating it, run:

 $ dfetch update-patch some-project